-- Shower or take a bath Showering before you leave the hospital is recommended, and can be done daily with any delivery.
+- Shower, bathe, swim Showering before you leave the hospital is recommended, and can be done daily with any delivery.
 Be sure to keep any sutures or steri-strips at your incision site clean and dry.

-Do not take a bath for at least 4-6 weeks after a c-section delivery, or until you have been evaluated by your provider at the office, and you have discussed this matter. - Drive We do not recommend driving after delivery until you feel safe and can handle an emergency.
-For vaginal deliveries, it could be 1 week, and not sooner than 2 weeks after a c-section delivery. - Have intercourse This is not recommended until you have your post-partum check-up.

-• Exercise - This depends on what type of delivery you have had, and if you have been exercising during your pregnancy.
+Do not take a bath or go swimming for at least 6 weeks after delivery once your provider at the office has evaluated you, and you have discussed this matter.
+Sitz baths are Ok. - Drive We do not recommend driving after delivery until you feel safe and can handle an emergency, such as slamming on the breaks or swerving to avoid an accident.
+For vaginal deliveries, it could be 1 week, and not sooner than 2 weeks after a C-section delivery.
+You must be off narcotic pain medication as well. - Have intercourse This is not recommended until you have your post-partum check-up. - Exercise This depends on what type of delivery you have had, and if you have been exercising during your pregnancy.
 Strenuous exercise is not recommended until after your post-partum appointment, but walking and minimal exercise can be ok, sooner.
-It is best to call to be sure.